Instructor: Peter Holland E-mail: firstname.lastname@example.org Home Office: email@example.com

 "When you log-in to Blackboard, you do so with the understanding and agreement to produce your own work, to complete course activities yourself, and to take course exams and tests without the assistance of others."

-In this class tests are defined as Case Problems and Assignments
+In this class tests are defined as Case Problems, Aplia Problem Sets, Assignments and Assessments.

-The College uses testing software to detect copying without acknowledgement from the Internet.
+The College uses testing software to detect copying without acknowledgement of the source.

 Withdrawal from a Course

-If you need to drop this class, please inform your instructor immediately by e-mail.
+If you need to drop this class, please inform your instructor immediately as a courtesy by e-mail since your absence can affect other students in group projects.